 I took the title for this collection of short stories, essays, and collage from a poem my abuela allegedly wrote in one morning.
 “Encuentro”—a meeting or a finding in my translation— coincidentally or not coincidentally captures a great deal of what I am trying to explore across these pieces.

 MuSyC is a project which aims at building a music to colour synaesthesia visualizer.
 My initial goal with MuSyC is to make a wearable device which is sensitive to the frequency or pitch of a sound and flashes certain colours in response to certain frequency ranges or particular defined notes, the universal A, B, C, D, E and F. Not only will this device allow non-synaesthetes to experience the world and music from the eyes of a music-colour synaesthete, it has great potential to be used as a tool for performance art in collaboration with musical orchestras and bands.
-Moreover, I hope that this device can also be used as an educational tool for those beginning training in music and those who need an additional visual cue to help distinguishing between closely related notes.

 This website is a digital awikhigan, and a companion to the book Our Beloved Kin: A New History of King Philip's War, available in print and e-book versions from Yale University Press.
 Through words, images, and maps, the site illuminates networks of relations in Native space during the seventeenth century.
 Users can consult the site as they read the book, or navigate the site independently.

 This project situates indigenously-determined videogames in the context of intellectual traditions, including deep-time stories, speculative fiction, and Native scientific and technological knowledge.
 From explorations into early indigenous virtual realities to “close-playings” of the Cook Inlet Tribal Council’s game Kisima Ingitchuna (Never Alone, 2014), the project highlights the early and ongoing presence of indigenous creators in digital media.